-After all components are in position in a vise and hand tight, tighten with a wrench to approximately 40 ft.
-Ibs.
-(54.23 Newton meters) torque.
-After both diaphragm assemblies have been assembled, thread one assembly into the shaft (hold the shaft near the middle in a vise with soft jaws, to protect the finish).
+After all components are in position in a vise and hand tight, tighten with a wrench to approximately 35 ft. lbs.
+(47.45 Newton meters) torque.
+After both diaphragm assemblies have been assembled, thread one assembly into the shaft (hold the shaft near the middle in a vice with soft jaws, to protect the finish).
 Install this sub assembly into the pump and secure by placing the outer chamber on the end with the diaphragm.
 This holds the assembly in place while the opposite side is installed.
-Torque the last diaphragm assembly to 30 ft.
-Ibs.
-(40.67 Newton meters).
+Torque the last diaphragm to 25 ft. lbs.
+(33.90 Newton meters).
 This final torquing will lock the diaphragm assemblies together.
 Place the remaining outer chamber on the open end and loosely tighten the bolts.
 Replace the manifold assemblies to square the flanges before final tightening of the remaining bolts.
+Alternating for progressive tightening, torque the eight capscrews to 200 in./lbs.
+(22.60 Newton meters).